-If the voter registration deadline has passed, you can still register to vote in person at the office of your Local Election Office at any point until Election Day.
+If the voter registration deadline has passed, you can still register to vote in person at the office of your Local Election Office on Election Day.
 Contact your Local Election Office if you have any questions.

 To register in Connecticut you must: